oroinc/documentation/commerce/user_guide/marketing_web_catalog/edit_content_tree/system_page_node.rst

 System page is one of the standard pre-designed pages of OroCommerce Store Front (e.g. Requests for Quotes, Open Orders).

-To add a system page to the menu on the OroCommerce Store Front:
+To add a system page to the menu in the OroCommerce storefront:

 #.
 Select the **Add System Page** in the Content Variants list.